All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side-by-side comparison of key features and pricing

 A pilot study by Zhai et al. (Aging Cell, 2022) investigated MOTS-c supplementation in 24 older adults (mean age 68) over 12 weeks.
 Participants receiving MOTS-c showed significant improvements in VO2 max (18% increase), insulin sensitivity (22% improvement), and muscle strength (15% increase) compared to placebo.
-However, the study's small sample size and short duration limit the generalizability of these findings.
+But the study's small sample size and short duration limit the generalizability of these findings.

 SS-31 has progressed further in clinical development, with multiple Phase II and Phase III trials completed or ongoing.
 The EMBRACE trial (Chatfield et al., Neurology, 2020) enrolled 173 patients with genetically confirmed mitochondrial myopathy in a randomized, double-blind, placebo-controlled study.
 Participants received either 40mg SS-31 or placebo intravenously for 12 weeks.